 The keto diet has an amazing ability to help you reach your weight loss and health goals.

-In common with all eating plans, it does come with some do’s and don’ts.
+However, in common with all eating plans, it does come with some do’s and don’ts.

 However, there is no magic number of carbs below which you will trigger ketosis.

-Your own carb limit for ketosis may be a lot more generous.
+Thankfully, your own carb limit for ketosis may be a lot more generous.

-There are plenty of people who find that 20g net is enough carbs, and they are comfortable staying under this amount.
+Certainly, there are plenty of people who find that 20g net is enough carbs, and they are comfortable staying under this amount.

 What’s wrong with 20g net carbs each day?